Spiritual paths and ethical systems

 on a local restaurant's salad bar in order to reduce voter turnout on a measure

-that would have restricted the group's activities.
-Allegedly, 751 people were
+that would have restricted the group's local activities.
+They report that 751 people were

 raid of the type that later happened in Waco, several of Osho's disciples

-arranged for him to be flown to Charlotte for safety.
+arranged for him to be flown to Charlotte, NC for safety.
 In North Carolina, he ran afoul of US immigration law.
 He allegedly arranged a number

 of phony marriages between some of his Indian followers and American citizens so that the